Nephrology, Hypertension & Pheresis

 Life seems very different during these challenging times, but Washington University Department of Pediatrics is here to care for your child’s needs, just as we’ve always been.
 With virtual visits, you can see your doctor without a visit to the office.
 Our staff will walk you through every step of the process.
 Learn more: http://physicians.wustl.edu/virtualvisit

-The Division of Pediatric Nephrology of the Department of Pediatrics at Washington University School of Medicine has outstanding capabilities in cutting-edge research, trainee education and all levels of clinical patient care.
+The Division of Pediatric Nephrology, Hypertension & Pheresis of the Department of Pediatrics at Washington University School of Medicine has outstanding capabilities in cutting-edge research, trainee education and all levels of clinical patient care.
 Links on this page provide additional descriptions of each of these missions.
-As January 1, 2018, the division comprises nine faculty members, one fellow, three nurse practitioners and two nurse coordinators.
+As of August 1, 2019, the division comprises ten faculty members, one fellow, two nurse practitioners and two nurse coordinators.

 The division provides comprehensive treatment for children who suffer from kidney or genito-urologic disorders, both acute and chronic.
 This includes evaluation, specialized testing, education and ongoing care, such as the provision of dialysis and kidney transplantation as treatment for chronic kidney disease.
 Our program is based at St. Louis Children's Hospital, a consistently ranked hospital in the national US News and World report.
 Washington University School of Medicine has consistently been ranked a top medical school in the USA.
 The pediatric nephrology division works closely with outstanding programs in Adult Nephrology, Pediatric Urology, Pediatric Rheumatology, and Transplant Surgery.

 From our group, the following doctors have been regularly selected (by confidential peer nomination only) in the list of Best Doctors in America:

 - Dr. Keith Hruska - continuously from 2004 to 2019

 - Dr. Paul Hmiel - continuously from 2005 to 2019